 The Report was partially updated in 2013, reviewed in 2016 and again updated in 2019, using the latest information and figures wherever possible.
-However, in a few cases up-to-date information was not available and therefore several indicators rely on earlier data, as indicated in the text.
+However, in a few cases up-to-date information is not available and therefore several indicators rely on earlier data, as indicated in the text.

 Where there are currently gaps in the information this will be added as soon as possible, including any new local research.
-Where baseline data has changed since the last report or data in this report isn't comparable to last report's data this has clearly been indicated (scheduled ancient monuments, river water quality).

 The Report will be fully updated and its headline indicators reviewed once the new Partnership Plan 2020-2025 has been published in 2020.